seancarmody/stubborn-mule/RCT/README.md

   on the floor plan
 * seed: specify the starting seed value for the random number generator.
 Setting this makes it possible to reproduce exactly the same shaded seats on successive calls of rct
+* plot.new: if FALSE, the theatre is drawn over the top of an existing plot
 * label: if TRUE, any text labels for the specified floor plan will be displayed
 * lab.col: colour used for any text labels
 * draw.plot: if this is FALSE, the RCT is not drawn and instead a data frame is returned showing the seats that would have been shaded and the colours that would have been used
+* ...: any additional parameters are passed through to the plot call that sets up the chart

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">
 <img alt="Creative Commons License" style="border-width:0"